Traffic Manager endpoint monitoring

 For more information about troubleshooting failed checks, see Troubleshooting Degraded status on Azure Traffic Manager.

-The following timeline in Figure 2 is a detailed description of the monitoring process of Traffic Manager endpoint that has the following settings: monitoring protocol is HTTP, probing interval is 30 seconds, number of tolerated failures is 3, timeout value is 10 seconds, and DNS TTL is 30 seconds.
+The timeline in the following figure is a detailed description of the monitoring process of Traffic Manager endpoint that has the following settings: monitoring protocol is HTTP, probing interval is 30 seconds, number of tolerated failures is 3, timeout value is 10 seconds, and DNS TTL is 30 seconds.

 - GET.
 For each endpoint, the Traffic Manager monitoring system performs a GET request on the path specified in the monitoring settings.

-- 200 OK.
-The monitoring system expects an HTTP 200 OK message to be returned within 10 seconds.
+- 200 OK or custom code range specified Traffic Manager profile monitoring settings .
+The monitoring system expects an HTTP 200 OK or the or custom code range specified Traffic Manager profile monitoring settings message to be returned within 10 seconds.
 When it receives this response, it recognizes that the service is available.